Kcee42/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Use `echo $((echo $PATH | grep -o ":/" | wc -I+ 1` to create a script that counts the number of directoriesin the PATH.

 Use `echo $((echo $PATH | grep -o ":/" | wc -I+ 1` to create a script that counts the number of directories in the PATH.

+Use `printenv` to a script that lists environment variables